mdalboni/PySide2-Widgets/README.md

 #### Range Slider

-A widget with two handles to select a range
+A widget with two handles to select a range.

+#### Resizable rect item

+A Resizable rect item to use with QGraphicsView/QGraphicsScene.

 ## Requirements